wrvenkat/burp-multistep-csrf-poc/README.md

-Ever wanted to combine the generated CSRF POCs in Burp into a single HTML?
+Ever wanted to combine the individual CSRF POCs in Burp into a single HTML?
 Or ever wished that Burp generated CSRF POCs combining two or more requests?
 Look no further!

 Multi-step CSRF POC extension for Burp combines two or more requests into a single HTML POC.
 This extension also gives you an option to generate the multi-step POC using form-based, XHR or jQuery based HTML.